Last updated on June 8th, 2023

 - Glass Mason jars with lids and bands

 - Place sliced strawberries in a 6 or 8-quart saucepan.
-Crush strawberries using a potato masher.
+Crush the strawberries using a potato masher.

 - Stir in lemon juice, then gradually add pectin.

-- Add the butter to the top of the jam.
+- Add the butter to the top of the preserves.

-- Bring mixture to a full rolling boil over high heat, stirring constantly.
+- Bring the mixture to a full rolling boil over high heat, stirring constantly.

-- Remove pan from heat.
+- Remove the pan from heat.
 Skim foam if any has accumulated.